Virginia Court Records

 What are the types of Divorce Records available in Virginia?

 A divorce certificate is a document that proves that a divorce was granted to two parties by a competent court in Virginia.
 It contains the names of the two parties involved in the divorce, the date of the divorce, and where it was finalized.
-This record can be obtained from the Vital Records Division of the Virginia Department of Health.
+This record may be obtained from the Vital Records Division of the Virginia Department of Health.

 How Do I Get Divorce Records in Virginia?